Software-Engineering-Lab-Kia/SWLab-HW8/report.md

 **6. Duplicate Code:**
 The method findMethodCallerBlock in Phase2CodeFileManipulator invokes the long chain of methods 'pairVector.elementAt(tokenPalace).getValue0().equals' too many times, resulting in duplicate code.

+**7. Lazy Class:**
+Classes like CompleteValueType.java suffer the lazy class code smell and are too small and useless.